 Your health care provider may see signs of a hypothalamic tumor during a regular checkup.
-He or she will perform a brain and nervous system (neurological) exam, including tests of visual function.
-Blood tests for hormone imbalances may also be done.
+A brain and nervous system (neurological) exam, including tests of visual function, may be done.
+Blood tests for hormone imbalances may also be ordered.

 Visual field testing may be done to check for vision loss, and to determine whether the condition is improving or getting worse.

 Special radiation treatments can be focused on the tumor.
 They can be as effective as surgery, with less risk to surrounding tissue.
 Brain swelling caused by a tumor may need to be treated with steroids.